Review: SHADOWPLAY (2019)

-Not only is the plot full of twists, it’s told in a non-linear style.
-As we see things happening we’re never sure if they’re occurring now, a flashback or a premonition.
+Not only is the plot full of twists, but it’s also told in a non-linear style.
+As we see things happening, we’re never sure if they’re occurring now, a flashback or a premonition.
 Or if it’s really happening at all.
 Anton seems to take some of his cues from a “Choose Your Own Adventure” type book.
-The choices and page numbers, along with his choice appear on the screen.
+The choices and page numbers, along with his choice, appear on the screen.
 And just as you can backtrack in those books, we see scenes played out more than once.
-Sometimes the same sometimes changed.
+Sometimes the same, sometimes changed.

 As a result, Shadowplay is frequently as frustrating as it is beautiful to look at.
 And it is a very beautifully shot film.
 The neon colours that light most of the film give it an almost otherworldly feel.
 Especially during a sequence at a dance school that is reminiscent of Argento’s Suspiria.
 It doesn’t hurt that Kuala Lumpur seems to be a very photogenic city.
 Add a wonderful synthwave score by Stellar Dreams and you have an impressive-looking film.

 The result is something like what we might get if Michael Mann directed a script by David Lynch.
 If you don’t mind frequently being confused if something is happening, yet to happen or already happened.
 Or a figment of the protagonist’s increasingly stressed sanity, you’ll have a good time with Shadowplay.